walisser/vlc-filter-pipe/README.md

 be used in "echo" or one-way mode where it doesn't filter the pictures, only sends them to the output process.

+The way it works is by writing frames to the process stdin, and reading frames back from the process stdout.
+The frames are read/written out as uncompressed YUV4MPEG2 format (Y4M).

+# Limitations
+At this time, the filter input/output must have the same chroma/color space and dimensions.
+The frame rate can be changed, however it must be an integer ratio and cannot be decreased.
+For example, the frame rate can be doubled or tripled but cannot be halfed or go from 24ps to 30 fps.

+This is still a work in progress and compiles against VLC 3.0 which is currently unstable but maybe finished soon.

 # Requirements
   * Linux or other UNIX flavor
   * VLC 3.x with chain-static patch